colinlear/ExtJS-3.x-Multiselect---Drag-Drop-Tree/README.md

 later subsequent click.
 * Selection of nodes doesn't work without at least enableDrag set to true.
 This is because I put the selection listener into the drag zone.
+* Non-draggable or disabled nodes break single click deselect code, so drag filters these nodes to allow dragging even if they are selected.
+However it still breaks if you have lots of non-draggable nodes selected.
+Avoid allowing non-draggable or disabled nodes to be selected.
 * Requires ExtJS 3.x [Component.mon()]

 ExtJS 4.x